Lieder-Lab/liederDB/README.md

 >Now you got data of Apple as you want to;
 >
->The 'where statement' is not mandatory.
+>The 'where' statement is not mandatory.
 >
 >The [distinct (default) / all] is optional, absence or 'distinct' means this SELECT_STATEMENT just returns distinct result, 'all' means returns all result.
 ____